Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 \begin{prop} Let $(X,T)$ be a dynamical system with $X$ being completely metrizable.
 Then the following assertions are equivalent: \begin{enumerate} \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally $\delta$-scrambled of type $1$; \item the distributionally proximal relation of $(X,T)$ is dense in $X\times X$, and there exists $\delta>0$ such that the set is dense in $X\times X$. \end{enumerate} \end{prop}

+Recall that every Fr\'echet space has a separating increasing sequence of seminorms, and that each of these seminorms can be seen as a pseudometric.
+In order to apply the theory developed previously to the case of Fr\'echet spaces, we introduce the concepts of extreme mean-L-unstability and distributional extreme chaos with respect to a continuous pseudometric.
 From now on in this subsection, we fix a continuous pseudometric $\rho$ on $X$.
-We say that a dynamical system $(X,T)$ is \emph{extremely mean-L-unstable} if if there exists $\delta>0$ such that for any $x\in X$ and $\eps>0$ there exists $y\in X$ with $d(x,y)<\eps$ such that for any $M>0$
+We say that a dynamical system $(X,T)$ is \emph{$\rho$-extremely mean-L-unstable} if there exists some $\delta>0$ such that, for every $x\in X$ and $\eps>0$, there exists some $y\in X$ with $d(x,y)<\eps$ such that, for any $M>0$,

-The proof of the following result is similar to the one of Lemma~\ref{lem:sen-equivalent}.
-We leave the proof to the reader.
+The proof of the following result is similar to that of Lemma~\ref{lem:sen-equivalent} and we leave it to the reader.

-\begin{lem} Let $(X,T)$ be a dynamical system with $X$ being completely metrizable.
-Then the following assertions are equivalent: \begin{enumerate} \item $(X,T)$ is extremely mean-L-unstable; \item there exists $\delta>0$ such that for every $x\in X$, the set
+\begin{lem} Let $(X, T)$ be a dynamical system with $X$ being completely metrizable.
+Then the following assertions are equivalent: \begin{enumerate} \item $(X,T)$ is $\rho$-extremely mean-L-unstable; \item there exists $\delta>0$ such that for every $x\in X$, the set

 is a dense $G_\delta$ subset of $X$; \item there exists $\delta>0$ such that the set

 is a dense $G_\delta$ subset of $X\times X$. \end{enumerate} \end{lem}